carpentries-incubator/SDC-BIDS-IntroMRI/episodes/anatomy-of-nifti.md

 ## Working with image data

 Slicing does exactly what it seems to imply.
-Giving our 3D volume, we pull out a 2D slice of our data.
+Giving our 3D volume, we pull out a 2D **slice** of our data.
-Here's an example of slicing from left to right (sagittal slicing):

 ![](fig/T1w.gif)

-This gif is a series of 2D images or **slices** moving from left to right.
+From left to right: sagittal, coronal and axial slices.

 Let's pull the 10th slice in the x axis.